fusioncharts/dev_centre_docs/getting-started/angular/angular/dynamically-add-chart-event-listener-using-angular.md

 ---
-title: Dynamically Add Chart Event Listener using Angular | FusionCharts
+title: Dynamically Add Chart Event Listener Using Angular | FusionCharts
 description: This article tells you how to dynamically add chart event listener to your chart using angular.
-heading: Dynamically Add Chart Event Listener using Angular
+heading: Dynamically Add Chart Event Listener Using Angular
 ---

 FusionCharts Suite XT includes advanced features that let you add more context to your chart and make data visualization simpler.
 These features include chart updates, add events at runtime, and remove events at runtime.